Evolution Of Species

 These include:

-- The ability to communicate with him, individually and jointly.
+• The ability to communicate with him.

-- Social awareness, so they could subordinate their native instincts to the greater good and build civil, just, and free societies.
+• Social awareness so they could subordinate their native instincts to the greater good and build civil, just, and free societies.

-Several Bible verses implicitly support this idea.
+Several Bible passages beyond the Genesis creation account support this idea.

 Read How God Relates To Other Scientific Creation Theories